3n1gMa-d3v/erebus/doc/MacOSX-build-instructions-README.md

-# Aliaswallet building from source for Mac OSX
+# Phantomwallet building from source for Mac OSX

 At first you need to clone the Git repository. ;-)